 4. A community sentence

 Community sentences are imposed for offences which are too serious for a discharge or a fine to be imposed but not so serious that a custodial sentence must be imposed.

 Community sentences place requirements on offenders that they must comply with.

-Offenders who get community sentences can be ordered to undertake one or more of the following requirements:
+An offender who receives a community sentence can be ordered to undertake one or more of the following requirements:

-- undertake between 40 and 300 hours unpaid work
+- Undertake between 40 and 300 hours of unpaid work

-- complete a treatment requirement for drug or alcohol addiction
+- Complete a course of treatment for drug or alcohol addiction

 - Complete a specified activity requirement